Loading...

 • Follow system logs in real time to observe active errors and noisy services.

-• Locate the master logrotate configuration and the directory containing per-package rotation rules.
+• Locate the master logrotate configuration and the directory containing per-package rules.

 • Force a manual logrotate run to validate configuration and immediate effect.